Explore Louth’s ancient past

 Take a foodie tour of Louth

-Gastronomy lovers and gin connoisseurs will be spoilt for choice in The Wee County.
+Gastronomy lovers and gin connoisseurs are spoilt for choice in The Wee County.

 Close to the historic Laurence's Gate in Drogheda, the award winning Scholars Townhouse Hotel Restaurant is set in a Victorian building that dates back to 1867.
 The interiors are homely yet old world, with hand-painted ceiling frescoes of the historic Battle of the Boyne, oak-panelled walls and open fireplaces.
 Fish fans will love the bouillabaisse and lobster platter.